EdHarty/Kris-Kringle/README.md

 ### Shopping bag Page
 - Products are displayed as line items, showing an image, a product name, the size if relevant, a SKU, the price of item, the quantity, the quantity selector and a subtotal.
 - The minus button is disabled when the quantity selected is one.
-- A sum total of the contents of the bag is also shown with the shopping bag total, delivery fee.
+- A sum total of the contents of the bag is displayed with the shopping bag total, delivery fee.
-- If the free delivery threshold has not been met an alert message is shown, informing the user that they can get free delivery if they spend more .
+- If the free delivery threshold has not been met an alert message is shown informing the user that they can get free delivery if they spend more.

 ### Checkout Page
 - The customer can fill out the delivery details form that has Stripe integration.
-- The customer can select a checkbox to save their details for next time.
+- The customer can select a checkbox to save their details for the next time that they visit the site.
 The card details are not saved.
-- The customers order summary is shown, this ensure the order is correct before continuing and checking out.
+- The customers order summary is shown, this ensures the order is correct before continuing and checking out.
 - An alert is displayed to the customer informing them of the amount they will be charged.

 ### Checkout Success Page